scuzzydude/asimov/asimov.md

 *No need for greed or hunger, A brotherhood of man*

 I'm cool with no greed or hunger, but a brotherhood of man would seem to indicate that I would be in a brotherhood with Jazz, Dodgers and Yankee fans.
 That ain't happening.
-Who the hell wants to live in a world where you just plain despise another city's team, as well as their players?
+Who the hell wants to live in a world where you can't plain despise another city's team, as well as their players?
 It's beautiful, because as soon as one of those despised players gets traded to your team, you love them.
-Very binary, as an engineer I love it.
+Very binary, as an digital engineer I love it.
 Empathy makes for very complicated analysis of relationships.

 I debated with myself if I really needed to write this chapter.
-I realized that most of my audience didn't have the benefit of learning Texas History in middle school like I did, and wouldn't understand, that sports are the greatest genius invention of mankind, and it were invented right in Texas, just like art and feminism.
+I realized that most of my audience didn't have the benefit of learning Texas History in middle school like I did, and wouldn't understand, that sports are the greatest genius invention of mankind, and it were invented in Texas, just like art and feminism.
 I've reprinted the important lesson in [Appendix E](#appendix-e-a-lesson-in-texas-history).
 Let's just say, competition, friendly or New York style, is always a good thing.

 In 1894 Mark Twain and Nikola Tesla were dining at Delmonico's in New York City, when a banker and a railroad man from Houston stopped by their table to say hello.
 They talked for several minutes.
-After they left, Twain, who despite his wide travels, had never set foot in Texas, said to Tesla, *"Nicky, if them boys ever get them a ballclub down in Houston, they should call it the Astros or the Rockets, because those are the kind of people who could put a man on the moon."*[^63]
+After they left, Twain, who despite his wide travels, had never set foot in Texas, said to Tesla, *"Nicky, if them boys ever get a ballclub down in Houston, they should call it the Astros or the Rockets, because those are the kind of people who could put a man on the moon."*[^64]

 Not everybody can be from Texas.
 It's a big state but it won't hold seven billion.
 For the rest of y'all who can't just get up and come here like Elon Musk, take it as consolidation that Texas is a state of mind.
 Just "Believe It," and then get it done.

 I want to highlight Texas because I think it's gotten a bad rap lately, mostly because of the loud jackasses in Austin and Washington.
-Texas isn't our policitiolicians, but when we do have a bad apple, we seem to polish it up and turn it into some genius level jackass.[^64] However, when it comes to the people, we are really industrious, friendly towards outsiders, as demonstrated by our heroes, and absolutely love a good idea that you can put to work, right away.
+Texas isn't our politicians, but we know how to polish up a turd.
+When it comes to the people, we are really industrious, friendly towards outsiders, as demonstrated by our heroes, and absolutely love a good idea that you can put to work, right away.

-One problem with the problems before us is we focus on blame, and for that reason, I think Texas gets a reputation is a source of unsunstainable lifestyle, and is therefore bad in a social-economic sense.
+One problem with the problems before us is we focus on blame, and for that reason, I think Texas gets a reputation is a source of unsustainable lifestyle and is therefore bad in a social-economic sense.
 I don't see it that way at all.

 [\<\<\<....\>\>\>]{.mark}

-What I'm getting at here is that it's foolish to point to point fingers at how we got here.
+It's foolish to point to point fingers at how we got here.
 We have not only the accumulated knowledge of all those that came before us, but these mechanical, electrical, and digital devices that would have empowered those in the past.
 We should worry about how history should judge us, with this immense power no other generation of mankind ever by several orders of magnitude, where we still live in a stratified society based on material-wealth.
 They beauty of a public good responsibility system is that we can solve problems because this public good spans borders and cultures and nationalities, it's something that belongs to everybody.

 I call my engineering approach recursive integration.
-In digital systems design, this means that everytime you improve one part of the core system, you need to go back and reevaulate how the rest of the system works and then repeat.
-In digital systems, measurement creates it's own problems, as it's very difficult to instrument every piece of the system in an actual chip, though we have techniques to simulate these measurements.
+In digital systems design, this means that when you improve one part of the core system, you need to go back and reevaulate how the rest of the system works and then repeat whole process again.
+In digital systems, measurement creates it's own problems, as it's very difficult to instrument every part of the system, though we have techniques to simulate these measurements.

-Appled to human systems, I believe this approach will lead to huge oppourtnities for real equitable improvements in life for most of mankind, if we change our measurement of wealth and propespirty away from a system based on scarcity.
+Applied to human systems, I believe this approach will lead to huge opportunities for real equitable improvements in life for most of mankind, if we change our measurement of wealth and propespirty away from a system based on scarcity.
 There are hugh oppuruntits for the creation real value when measured in by a system that is equitable.

 I think people in Texas can adjust to this way of thinking and find real value in ideas.
 I think it's funny to make fun of Hollywood, the land of the ideas and also the land of free.

 When my daughter and I were discussing the causes of conflict in 2020, we had one serious difference of opinion.
-She wanted me to accept that I was the benefiencery of white priveldge for our relative prosperity in life, but I thought she was conflating that with generational wealth, which I would disclaim in relative terms.
-My parents, my grandparents and generations back were hardworking people, and in ways that neither her or I could even imagine.
-She has a different perspective on background, and I agreed that my primary fortune in life was to have been born American, and yes, in Texas.
-And I've worked hard all my life, I have always tried to make that best of that fortune.
-And I now I realize that's the real way measure value, not our fourtune in life to be born American or Chinese or Vietnamese or white or black but the real fotunte to be born with all the accumuluated value of the ideas of all of our ancestors, because, for the most part, that wealth is available to just about everybody on the planet.
-This leverage is something we all benefit from, and it should scale to much higher levels if we can value our potentioanl.
-If Elon Musk and all the billionaire get's his way, this accumulated value is within reach to every child on the planet with a device connected to the internet.
+She wanted me to accept that I was the beneficiary of white privilege, but I thought she was conflating that with generational wealth, which I would disclaim in relative terms.
+My parents, my grandparents and multiple generations back were hardworking people, and in ways that neither her nor I could even imagine.
+She has a different perspective on background, and I agreed that my primary fortune in life was to have been born American.
+I've worked hard all my life, I have always tried to make that best of that fortune.
+I realize that's the real way to measure value, not our fourtune in life to be born American or Chinese or Vietnamese or white or black but the real fotunte to be born with all the accumulated value of the ideas of all of our ancestors, because, for the most part, that wealth is available to just about everybody on the planet.
+This leverage is something we all benefit from, and it should scale to much higher levels if we can value our potential.
+If Elon Musk gets his way and connects every person on the planet, this accumulated value is within reach to every child born.

-The reason Mark Twain's satire of *The Connecticut Yankee in King Arthur's Cour*[^65]*t* is so powerful and funny is because it's a simple theme, shared by Isacc Asimov's Foundation.
-We might have great technology and cool toys but basically, we keep repeating the same historical mistakes repeatedly because we believe we are somehow more advanced than mankind just a few generations before.
+The reason Mark Twain's satire *The Connecticut Yankee in King Arthur's Court*[^65] is so powerful and funny is because it's a simple theme, shared by Isaac Asimov's *Foundation*.
+We might have great technology and cool toys but basically, we keep repeating the same historical mistakes because we believe we are somehow more advanced than mankind just a few generations before.

-These historical is accumulated value.
+These historical ...is accumulated value.
 We stand on the shoulder of giants.
 That is the foundational value.
 People should be dedicated to ideas that move forward our values in a sustainable way.

-I've made this about Texas because I want it to be race.
+I've made this about Texas because I want it to be a race.
 In engineering -- and science -- and basketball -- you change the way you measure a problem, the simple insight can lead to sometimes obvious solutions.
 I think I've found it by creating a wealth system based on trading responsibility.
-I really do think applying the same kind o engineering logic to the problem of sustenance could be solved, and you know, Houston's got a really big port right at the bottom of the breakbasket of the world, that could create some immense value.
+I really do think applying the same kind of engineering logic to the problem of sustenance could be solved, and you know, Houston's got a really big port right at the bottom of the breadbasket of the world, that could create some immense value.
 I also think you can do it with health-care, and Houston's got the best medical center and schools in the world.
 I got some pretty good ideas about how to do it, too.
 Keep those to myself for the short-term.

 Solving wealth, sustainance, and health inequality would be momunental steps forward in human progress that can multiple generational wealth in real terms, really make it a better world.
 People laugh at idealistic systems, but the secret is to focus on single ideas.
 It's easy -- and good -- to be idealistic about a certain idea.
 It's something you recognize internally as genius -- it implies you value you something.
 It is not easy -- or good -- to be idealistic about idealiogys -- it's not real.
 We don't align with the values of everybody about everything, and It's not practical that we should -- if we did, progress would stall.
 The secrect is aligningin positivily with enough real value behind an idea, and then making it happen.

+[.....]{.mark}

 I like how this war of world and my blitzkreigh crecendso lines up against New York and Los Angeles, bastions of mythological level vanity.
 I don't think this system is going to work because of the genius, I think it's going to work because of the vanity.

 Let's say there a Korean K-Pop boy band and two girls start fan clubs.
 The first, Kelly starts all these video TikTok Challenges with silly girls lip-syncing and dancing and proposing to these silly Korean boys and some of them are so cute that once in awhile one of the K-boys will pop in with a like or a reaction or sing-a-along or something silly.
-The other, Maxie, starts this big exclusive buy-in club where you can like go a chaperoned backstage tour with the K-boys, and this leads to exclusive vactation and cruises with the K-boys, and then there's this private party you can book.
-But the biggest reveue item of the Maxie's fan club is exclsuve K-boy T-shirt line which sell for \$50 because while the private tours may be only for rich girls, any teenage daughter worth her salt in the developer world ought to be able to talk her father out of.
+The other, Maxie, starts this big exclusive buy-in club where you can like go a chaperoned backstage tour with the K-boys, and this leads buy-in of exclusive vacations, cruises and private parties with the K-boys.
+The biggest revenue item of the Maxie's fan club is an exclusive K-boy T-shirt line which sell for \$50 because while the private tours may be only for rich girls, any teenage daughter worth her salt in the developed world ought to be able to talk her father out of.
 Unbeknownest to Maxie, but those T-shirts where made by child-labor on floating factor ships in dark waters, the contracts as well as the contracts with the K-boys were set up by her property-rich mother Meadow from New Jersey.

 The question is, which of these clubs is vanity?